Mindful Eating Programs and Training

 • You spend too much time weighing, measuring, counting, and logging food, then quit all that and spend too much time feeling too full and guilty!

-If you are ready to throw out the old and create space for a new relationship with food, mindful eating isn’t based on record-keeping, deprivation, or willpower.
+If you’re ready to throw out the old and create space for a new relationship with food, mindful eating isn’t based on record-keeping, deprivation, or willpower.
 Instead, you learn how to use your awareness of your physical sensations, thoughts, and feelings to guide your eating, physical activity, and self-care.

-I know it sounds like a big job, but we’ve been helping people do exactly that for 18 years!
-I know what a huge difference it will make in your life, and trust me, new carpet doesn’t even come close!
+I know it sounds like a big job, but we’ve been helping people do exactly that for 25 years!
+I know what a huge difference it will make in your life, and trust me, a clean attic doesn’t even come close!

 Click here to subscribe